 » The park is broken down into different sections.
 These sections include smaller parks, piers, beaches, promenades, and viewpoints.

 » I wouldn’t say though that there is one specific pathway to follow here.
-In some sections of the park you will find multiple pathways – one closer to the waterfront and one a bit more inland (called the “Uplands” on the map), while in other sections, there will only be one pathway to follow.
+In some sections of the park you will find multiple pathways – one closer to the waterfront and one a bit more inland (called the “Uplands” on the map).
+In other sections, however, there will only be one pathway to follow.
 The Uplands also offer some open lawn areas, where you can find a spot to relax at.

 » There are 6 piers alongside the river that are located south of the Brooklyn Bridge.
-Each one of these piers has different activities to offer (besides Pier 4 since it is just a small beach).
-In addition, around each of the piers, you will find a walking path that you can head on as well.
+Each one of these piers has different activities to offer.
+Around each of the piers, you will find a walking path that you can head on as well.